-In this work, we proposed a novel method for adaptive QM/MM simulations of chemical reaction in homogeneous environment, which is based on the reference-potential method and can be easily implemented.
+In this work, we proposed a novel method for adaptive QM/MM simulations of chemical reaction in a homogeneous environment, which is based on the reference-potential method and can be easily implemented.
 With this method, extrapolations to a different level of theory or/and to a different size of QM region are made possible.
 The uncertainty increases with the "magnitude" of the extrapolation.
-Increasing the number of water molecules into the QM region increases the standard deviation of the potential of mean force, therefore longer simulations are required to reach a certain level of confidence for the ensemble averages.
+Increasing the number of water molecules being bracketed into the QM region increases the standard deviation of the potential of mean force.
+Fortunately, this numerical difficulty can be easily solved by extending the length of the simulation at the low level of theory.
 This method also offers a convenient way to check the convergence of the QM/MM calculations with respect to the size of the QM region even in heterogeneous but invariant embedding environment.
-Semi-empirical methods such as PM6 should be used with care, due to the difficulty in handling charge transfer effect with the minimum basis set.
+Semiempirical methods such as PM6 should be used with care, due to the difficulty in handling charge transfer effect with minimum basis sets.